 The operating point object used for linearization and control design does not include these Simulink® blocks with internal state representation:

-For example, if you compute a steady-state operating point for this Simulink model, the resulting operating point object does not include the Backlash block states because these states have an internal representation.
+For example, if you compute a steady-state operating point for the following Simulink model, the resulting operating point object does not include the Backlash block states because these states have an internal representation.
 If you use this operating point object to initialize a Simulink model, the initial conditions of the Backlash blocks might be incompatible with the operating point.

 Generate a list of blocks that have internal state representations.

-This command also returns the number of occurrences of each block.
+also returns the number of occurrences of each block.

 Blocks with internal states can cause problems for steady-state operating point search (trimming).
 Where there is no direct feedthrough, the input to the block at the current time does not determine the output of the block at the current time.